It (2017 film): David Kajganich (2009–2010)

-Cary Fukunaga (2012–2015)
+Cary Joji Fukunaga (2012–2015)

 "I am in the midst of rewriting the first script now.
 We're not working on the second part yet.
 The first script is just about the kids.
 It's more like The Goonies (1985) meets a horror film.
 We're definitely honoring the spirit of Stephen King, but the horror has to be modernized to make it relevant.
 That's my job, right now, on this pass.
 I'm working on making the horror more about suspense than visualization of any creatures.
 I just don't think that's scary.
 What could be there, and the sounds and how it interacts with things, is scarier than actual monsters."

 — – Cary Fukunaga, on the development of It.

-On June 7, 2012, The Hollywood Reporter had revealed that Cary Fukunaga was boarding the project as director and will co-write the script with Chase Palmer, while Roy Lee and Dan Lin are producing, as with Seth Grahame-Smith and David Katzenberg of KatzSmith Productions.
+On June 7, 2012, The Hollywood Reporter had revealed that Cary Joji Fukunaga was boarding the project as director and will co-write the script with Chase Palmer, while Roy Lee and Dan Lin are producing, as with Seth Grahame-Smith and David Katzenberg of KatzSmith Productions.
 On May 21, 2014, Warner Bros. was announced to have moved the film to its New Line Cinema division, with overseer duties conducted by New Line's Walter Hamada and Dave Neustadter, along with Vice President of Production at Warner Bros., Niija Kuykendall.
 On December 5, 2014, in an interview with Vulture, Dan Lin announced that the first film will be a coming-of-age story about the children tormented by It and the second will skip ahead in time as those same characters band together to continue the fight as adults.
 Lin also stated that Fukunaga was only committed to directing the first film, though was currently closing a deal to co-write the second.
 Lin concluded by mentioning King, to which he remarked, "The most important thing is that [King] gave us his blessing.
 We didn't want to make this unless he felt it was the right way to go, and when we sent him the script, the response that Cary got back was, 'Go with God, please!
 This is the version the studio should make.'
 So that was really gratifying."
 Lin confirmed that Fukunaga would begin principal photography in Summer 2016.